Lucky Luciano: Prosecution for pandering

-At least two of Luciano's contemporaries have denied that Luciano was ever part of "the Combination".
-In her memoirs, New York society madam Polly Adler wrote that if Luciano had been involved with "the Combination", she would have known about it.
-Bonanno, the last surviving contemporary of Luciano's who wasn't in prison, also denied that Luciano was directly involved in prostitution in his book, A Man of Honor.
-Bonanno believed that several of Luciano's soldiers used Luciano's name to intimidate brothel keepers into paying for protection and argued that Dewey built his case "not so much against Luciano as against Luciano's name."

-However, key witnesses at Luciano's trial testified that Luciano was involved with prostitution racketeering, and frequently discussed the sex industry business, once describing it as "the same as the A & P stores are, a large syndicate... the same as chain stores", and ordering an underling to "[g]o ahead and crack the joint" when a brothel fell behind in its kickbacks.
+All four of the prostitutes who directly implicated Luciano in the bonding combination—Nancy Presser, Mildred Harris, Thelma Jordan and Florence "Cokey Flo" Brown—recanted their testimony after the trial, and at least two of Luciano's contemporaries have denied that he was ever part of the combination.
+In her memoirs, New York society madam Polly Adler wrote that if Luciano had been involved with the combination, she would have known about it.
+Bonanno, the last surviving contemporary of Luciano's who was not in prison, also denied that Luciano was directly involved in prostitution in his book A Man of Honor.
+Bonanno believed that several of Luciano's soldiers used his name to intimidate brothel keepers into paying for protection and argued that Dewey built his case "not so much against Luciano as against Luciano's name".
+Key witnesses at Luciano's trial testified that he was involved with prostitution racketeering and frequently discussed the sex industry business, once describing it as "the same as the A&P stores are, a large syndicate" and "the same as chain stores", and ordering an underling to "[g]o ahead and crack the joint" when a brothel fell behind in its kickbacks.
 One witness testified that Luciano, working out of his Waldorf-Astoria suite, personally hired him to collect from bookers and madams.

 Prison

 Luciano continued to run his crime family from prison, relaying his orders through acting boss Genovese.
-However, in 1937, Genovese fled to Naples to avoid an impending murder indictment in New York.
-Luciano appointed his consigliere, Costello, as the new acting boss and the overseer of Luciano's interests.
+In 1937 Genovese fled to Naples to avoid an impending murder indictment in New York, so Luciano appointed his consigliere, Costello, as the new acting boss and the overseer of Luciano's interests.
 Luciano was first imprisoned at Sing Sing Correctional Facility in Ossining, New York.
-However, later in 1936, authorities moved him to Clinton Correctional Facility in Dannemora, a remote facility far away from New York City.
+Later in 1936, authorities moved him to Clinton Correctional Facility in Dannemora, a remote facility far away from New York City.
 At Clinton, Betillo prepared special dishes for Luciano in a kitchen set aside by authorities.
 Luciano was assigned a job in the prison laundry.
 Luciano used his influence to help get the materials to build a church at the prison, which became famous for being one of the only freestanding churches in the New York State correctional system and also for the fact that on the church's altar are two of the original doors from the Victoria, the ship of Ferdinand Magellan.

-Luciano's legal appeals continued until October 10, 1938, when the U.S. Supreme Court refused to review his case.
+Luciano's legal appeals continued until October 10, 1938, when the United States Supreme Court refused to review his case.
 At this point, Luciano stepped down as family boss and Costello formally replaced him.